 4.1 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-4.2 We disclose your account data to our delivery services; Royal Mail, DHL or DX insofar as reasonably necessary for delivery purposes only.
+4.2 We disclose your account data to our delivery services; Royal Mail and APC insofar as reasonably necessary for delivery purposes only.

 You can find information about the delivery services’ privacy policies and practices at:

 4.3 We may disclose your name and address to our suppliers insofar as reasonably necessary for dropshipping purposes only (if applicable).